Relying on Home Insurance or your builder’s Public Liability policy when carrying out an extension is definitely not a good idea.

 Perhaps Your Contractor Is Insured?

 Most contractors only have Public Liability cover, which is not sufficient as no one is taking full responsibility for the existing structure or the works in progress.
-A seriously fire-damaged property, whether caused accidentally or by vandalism, is a financial and emotional loss that does not bear thinking about so don't leave it to chance.
+Insurance for building work is vital, as a seriously fire-damaged property, whether caused accidentally or by vandalism, is a financial and emotional loss that does not bear thinking about so don't leave it to chance.

 Need a Structural Warranty?